cycle/docs/annotated/entity.md

 json        | ---                       | To store JSON structures, such type usually mapped to "text", only Postgres support it natively.

 ## Enums
-ORM support enum type for all available drivers, you must define enum options using comma separator:
+THe ORM supports the enum type for all available drivers.
+You must define enum options using comma separator:

 ```php
 /** @Column(type = "enum(active,disabled)", default = "active") */